Overview

 This method takes a single parameter which must correspond to a string that has previously been

-has previously been called multiple times with different
+passed to specify.
+If specify has previously been called multiple times with different

 parameters for a given prerequisite type, then this method will return a task that performs all